Tea 101: The Six Categories and the Role of Oxidation

 Dark Tea

-Dark tea is one of those hidden gems in the tea world—well known in China, but still flying under the radar elsewhere.
-What sets it apart isn’t just its earthy richness or the deep calm it delivers, but the unique two-part process that brings it to life.
+Dark tea is one of those hidden gems in the tea world.
+It is well known in China, but still flies under the radar in many other places.
+What sets it apart is not just its earthy richness or the deep calm it brings, but the unique two-phase process that gives it life.

-It all starts with steps that might sound familiar: a bit of extra withering, followed by fixation, rolling, and drying—just like green tea.
-During this time, oxidation naturally occurs.
-But here’s the twist: at this point, the tea isn’t quite finished.
-It’s known as rough tea, waiting patiently for its transformation.
+It all starts with steps that might sound familiar: a bit of extra withering, followed by fixation, rolling, and drying, much like green tea.
+During this time, oxidation occurs naturally.
+But here’s the twist: at this stage, the tea is not considered finished.
+It is known as “rough tea,” and it patiently waits for the next chapter of its transformation.

-Now comes the part that makes dark tea truly special—fermentation.
-Once the rough tea is sorted and curated, it’s piled up in an environment with carefully controlled moisture and temperature.
-The tea is left to rest, then gently turned, again and again.
-This cozy, humid space becomes a playground for microbes, which release natural enzymes and kick off the fermentation process.
+Now comes the step that makes dark tea truly special: fermentation.
+Once the rough tea is sorted and prepared, it is gently piled in a space with carefully managed humidity and temperature.
+The tea is left to rest, then turned regularly.
+This warm, humid environment becomes a haven for microbes, which release enzymes that begin the slow fermentation process.
+This phase can take weeks or even months.

-This stage can take weeks—or even months.
 Once the fermentation has run its course, the softened leaves are steamed and either packed loose or pressed into beautiful bricks or cakes.
-Then, they head to the tea cellar, where they rest and age, slowly deepening in flavor over the years.
-By the end of this long and patient journey, close to zero percent of the original tea polyphenols remain—leaving behind something entirely new: smooth, mellow, and wonderfully complex.
+From there, the tea moves into the cellar to rest and age, often for years.
+During this slow maturation, its flavor deepens and evolves.
+By the end of this journey, nearly all of the original tea polyphenols have transformed, leaving behind something entirely new: smooth, mellow, and wonderfully complex.

 Vintage Six Forts: Betel Ambrosia